enjarai/multichats/docs/index.md

 This brings us to the benefits of having an alliance.
 At the moment there are only two, but that may expand later:

 - A [private chatroom] in the ingame chat.
 - Your primary alliance name next to your name in the tablist.
+- A home location you can teleport to from anywhere.
+(Only if your alliance has more than 3 [primary members])

 [private chatroom]: chatrooms-basics.md
+[primary members]: primary-members.md

 ### Joining an alliance